sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 * ❸ Frequently used tasks can be performed.
 * ❹ Not frequently used additional tasks can be performed.
 * ❺ Pages can be navigated when the current list is refreshed or there are 50 DB instances or more.
+* ❻ The button is exposed when the instance is a target for hypervisor maintenance.
+Refer to Appendix 1 for how to perform migration.
+* ❼ The button is exposed when the parameter group has been changed but not applied yet.
+You can apply the parameters by clicking the button.
-* ❻ Current CPU usage and number of active sessions.
+* ❽ Current CPU usage and number of active sessions.
 The value is updated every minute.
-* ❼ The DB instance status.
+* ❾ The DB instance status.
 Different status values and colors appear depending on the status.
 A spinner appears if the DB instance is in operation.

 ### Restart a DB Instance